LIBRARY & RESEARCH SERVICES

 RR21_winners_Best Legal Research Provider-SML

-Wayne, Brian, Kirsten and Jessica, are here to help with all of your research needs.
+Brian, Jessica, Andrew, and Kirsten are here to help with all of your research needs.
 We have more than 80 years combined experience in the practice of law and legal research and are happy to help with everything from the basics of starting a project to more complex issues including compiling legislative history, tracking down unpublished decisions or locating court documents.
 We also provide specialized Research Services.

 To find out more click